 This rounded shoulder posture can hinder your body’s ability to take deep breaths.
 If you notice your energy level dropping after a lot of screen use (or in general over the long run) it may mean your oxygen levels are being affected by your posture.

 The most obvious solution to relieving tech neck is to dramatically cut back on your handheld screen time.
 If you notice yourself with neck issues, this may be your best bet.
-But, what about those who rely on a computer or device for their livelihood?

 Set Yourself up for Comfort